That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 So now we have this story from a very circumspect Associated Press.

-They never think about the Clintons have issued statements uh about 20 minutes ago.
+Did they ever think about all right, the Clintons have issued statements about 20 minutes ago?

 They waited for everybody else because they knew that everybody else's statements would get melded together, thrown into the mix, and they waited so that their statements stand out.

-I have their statements here, but I'm not gonna fall for the trick.
+I have their statements here, but I'm not going to fall for the trick.

 They've issued statements, but I'm not telling you what they said.